Aerobie

 makes the Aerobie lighter and more stable in flight than a disc.

 It can be bent to tune it for straighter flight.

-Since it has very low drag and good stability, it can be thrown much farther than a flying disc.
+Since it has very low drag and good stability, it can be thrown much further than a flying disc.
 The Aerobie was used to set two former world records for thrown objects.

 Designed in 1984 by Stanford engineering lecturer Alan Adler, the Aerobie has a polycarbonate core with soft rubber bumpers molded onto the inner and outer rims.
-The outer rim has a spoiler designed to impart stability.
+The outer rim has a spoiler designed for stability.

-History

 In the 1970s, Alan Adler began attempting to improve the flying disc, considering its design characteristics.
 He tried streamlining the shape to reduce drag, but this resulted in a disc that was more unstable in flight.
-Eventually, inspired by British accounts of deadly Indian weaponry and martial arts, he turned his attention to the ring shape of the chakram, a formidable Punjabi weapon used by the Sikh of India.
 This led to the development of the predecessor of the Aerobie, which was called the "Skyro".
 About a million of this model were sold.
 In 1980, it was used to set a Guinness World Record throw of 261 m.
 It lacked the spoiler rim of the Aerobie.
-It had low drag but was stable at only a certain speed.
+It had low drag, but was stable at only a certain speed.
 The later introduction of the spoiler, which balanced the lift, made the ring stable "over a wide range of speeds".
 After testing several models, the ideal shape was found, and the Aerobie was produced.
 Adler founded Superflight, Inc. (later known as Aerobie, Inc.) in 1984.

-In 2017, the assets of the Aerobie flying ring and other Aerobie assets were sold to Swimways, a subsidiary of Spin Master, and the company was renamed to AeroPress, Inc.
+In 2017, the rights to the Aerobie flying ring and other Aerobie assets were sold to Swimways, a subsidiary of Spin Master, and the company was renamed to AeroPress, Inc.

 Characteristics

 The Aerobie allows for throws over unusually long distances.
-It flies faster and farther than a common flying disc.
+It flies faster and further than a common flying disc.
 When well tuned, it can fly in a straight line, "like a puck on an invisible sheet of ice".
 It does not have the tendency to roll when thrown level, as a flying disc does.
-But similarly to a disc, an Aerobie can be thrown in a curved path by throwing it in a slant.
+Similarly to a disc, an Aerobie can be thrown in a curved path by throwing it in a slant.
 Its lift depends on its speed relative to the air.
-Therefore, throwing into the wind makes it fly higher.
-Throwing with the wind makes it fly lower.
+Therefore, throwing into the wind makes it fly higher and throwing with the wind makes it fly lower.